BIOLOGY FOR LIFE

 AHL D3.3.7- Role of the kidney in osmoregulation and excretion.

-• State the functions of the kidney.
+• State two functions of the kidney.

 • Describe the structure of a kidney nephron.